hpccsystems-solutions-lab/tlh-oss-terraform-azurerm-aks/README.md

 ### AKS v1.25

 To enable experimental support for _AKS_ `v1.25` you can set `experimental = { v1_25 = true }` and then set `cluster_version` to `1.25`.

-> **Warning**
-> There may be issues when upgrading a cluster to `v1.25` or destroying a cluster at `v1.25`.
-This can be caused by the node draining operation timing out due to PDBs owned by Azure (i.e. `calico-typha`, `coredns-pdb`, `konnectivity-agent` & `metrics-server-pdb`).
-To get around this, you can manually delete the PDBs or delete the nodes before running a cluster upgrade or destroy.
-To follow this issue, you can refer to [#785](https://github.com/LexisNexis-RBA/rsg-terraform-azurerm-aks/issues/785).

 ---